SpinyCucumber/np-complete/readme.md

 python -i -m np_complete
 ```

-For a comprehensive list of definitions, documentation is provided in [documentation.html].
+For a comprehensive list of definitions, consult the [documentation](documentation.html).